Code-Institute-Submissions/gillyshop/README.md

 - Make sure all products have appropriate tags and secondary images in product detail page
 - Make sure add to cart button works for all products

+Result - all tests passed.
+All product info is correct, all tags and secondary images work and add to cart works for all products from product page and product detail page.

+### Cart Page Tests:

+- Check that products appear correctly in cart
+- Check that cart items are amendable by quantity - amend up and items increase, amend to 0 and item is removed
+- Check that cart total amends when items are added or removed
+- Check links to return to products and proceed to checkout work correctly

+Result - all tests passed.
+All product info is correct.
+Item quantities can be increased or decreased to add or remove items from cart.
+Cart total increases or decreases when items are added or removed.
+All links working fine.

+### Checkout tests:

+- If not logged in, proceeding to checkout forces you to login
+- Check that form will not submit when empty

+PSD mockups.images etc

 Deployment